AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 ### Properties

-Using the `properties()` method, add the component properties and their type here.
+Using the `properties()` method, add the component [properties](https://lit-element.polymer-project.org/guide/properties) and their type here.
 Declaring properties here with their types is what creates the difference between an HTML attribute and a component prop.

 ### Static styles

 It is highly recommended that this is not edited.
 The component is already pre-configured to import `${styleCss}` which is imported from `"./style-css.js";`.
 It is recommended to update the `style.scss` file for all your styles.

+To learn more about styling custom elements, see the [litElement docs](https://lit-element.polymer-project.org/guide/styles) on the subject.

 ### Render method